my2ndhead/hyperthreat/README.md

 - Bugs and enhancement requests can reported to us by opening an issue on Github.
 - Splunk App Certification is a thing we are considering

+# Roadmap

+- Adding support to encrypt and hash data during index-time
+- Better integration of alert searches with Risk Manager, with a future Splunk feature that may or may not exist
+- More reports, dashboards
+- Seamless integration with Alert Manager for Incident Management
+- UI improvments for Hypercrypto
+- UI improvments for Hyperbaseline
+- We will listen to our users and add features our users are needing

 # License
 - **This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.** [1]
 - **Commercial Use, Excerpt from CC BY-NC-SA 4.0:**